-Founded by Rouven Heck, uPort wants to be a sort of virtual passport on the blockchain.
+Cofounder Rouven Heck wants uPort to be a sort of virtual passport on the blockchain.
 Personal information and data could be stored there and accessed and released only by the user, rather than by third parties like Facebook, healthcare providers and even the government.

 SingularDTV is looking to erase the middlemen between content creators and consumers.
 Its founders, Zach LeBeau and Kim Jackson were also the first couple to ever be married on the blockchain.
 According to the company, its goal is to build “the future of rights management, project funding, and peer-to-peer distribution.”
 SingularDTV recently hired Archna Desai as its COO.